best color lights for sleep

 Hooga 1W Red Light Bulb

-These are the bulbs we use in our bedroom and bathroom late at night.
+These are the dimmest red LED bulbs you can get, which we use in our bedroom and bathroom late at night.
 They give off a perfect, dim red glow.

 • 40 lumens